prashrijan/finance-tracker-frontend/README.md

 # Finance Tracker Frontend

-This is the frontend application for the Finance Tracker project, developed as part of the Dented Code Academy Full Stack Project.
-The application allows users to track their financial transactions, manage budgets, and visualize their spending habits.
+This is the frontend for the Finance Tracker application, a project developed at Dented Code Academy.
+The Finance Tracker helps users manage their personal finances by tracking income, expenses, and savings.

 ## Table of Contents